 Orthophoto or Raster Imagery

-Acquired during the summer, the latest one [1] meter Orthophoto, or as it is mostly commonly called "raster imagery" or imagery for short, will serve as your visual backdrop by default for the U.S. The frequency of the intervals for the imagery is typically on a two [2] year cycle for many but not all states.
+Acquired during the growing season, the latest one[1] meter Orthophoto, or as it is mostly commonly called "raster imagery" or imagery for short, searves as the visual backdrop by default for the U.S. The imagery update schedule is most commonly on a` two [2] year cycle for many but not all states.
 Larger states, namely Texas, may come into a longer span of frequency for new imagery.

 Raster Photo